Crimean–Nogai slave raids in Eastern Europe

+Pretext

+Geography and landscape

 The steppes of southern Eurasia are flat and most of its societies were either nomadic or semi-nomadic, even those based in urban centers, like Kazan, Crimea, and Astrakhan.

-Given the mobility of nomadic nations, warfare and slave trade proved more lucrative than trade because of the wide-open terrain, and the decentralized and fractious powers that Russia encountered on its eastern and southern borders were organized for war, leaving East Slavic lands in a constant state of warfare with numerous potential invaders.
-Armed mainly with spears, bows and arrows, and sabres, the raiders could travel for hundreds of miles across the steppe without mountain ranges or other natural barriers to impede them, attack villages with little warning, and then leave with captives.
-Traveling light and on horseback, the main concern that the Tatars had was finding sufficient fodder for their horses.
+Given the mobility of nomadic nations, warfare and slave trade proved more lucrative than trade because of the wide-open terrain.
+Additionally, the decentralized and fractious powers that Russia encountered on its eastern and southern borders were organized for war, leaving East Slavic lands in a constant state of warfare with numerous potential invaders.
+Armed mainly with spears, bows, and sabres, raiders could travel for hundreds of miles across an open steppe landscape with no natural impediment like mountain ranges, attack villages with little warning, and then leave with captives.
+Traveling light and on horseback, the main concern of the Tatars was finding sufficient fodder for their horses.
 Sedentary farming societies, with or without a powerful army, were easy prey for the highly mobile raiders.

-Security on the steppe remained precarious in its wide-open terrain and ever-present danger.
-Even in the mid-18th century, with greater security at the southern frontier, Russian peasants on the frontier continued to farm their lands fully armed and were often indistinguishable from Cossacks.
+Security on the steppe's wide-open terrain remained precarious and in ever-present danger.
+Even in the mid-18th century, with greater security at the southern frontier, Russian peasants there continued to farm their lands fully armed, often superficially indistinguishable from Cossacks.

-Economic factors
+Economic incentives

-Most of the raids fell on territory of today's Russia and Ukraine – lands previously divided between Muscovy and Lithuania, although some fell on Moldavia and Circassia (North Caucasus).
-A considerable part of the male population of Crimea took part in these campaigns.
+Most of the raids fell on territory of today's Russia and Ukraine – lands previously divided between the Grand Duchy of Moscow and the Duchy of Lithuania, although some fell on Moldavia and Circassia (North Caucasus).

 The main economic goal of the raids was booty, some of it material, but most of it human.
 These human trade goods were mostly sold on to the Ottoman Empire, although some remained in Crimea.
 Slaves and freedmen formed approximately 75% of the Crimean population.
 According to the Encyclopædia Britannica, "It is known that for every slave the Crimeans sold in the market, they killed outright several other people during their raids, and a couple more died on the way to the slave market."
 The main slave market was Caffa which after 1475 was part of the coastal strip of Crimea that belonged to the Ottomans.
 In the 1570s close to 20,000 slaves a year went on sale in Caffa.